Front quarter view

 front quarter view

-The Toyota Corolla Cross GR SPORT Hybrid is a mouthful to say, and each word signifies something uniquely different about this car.
-So, lets break down each word to discover what makes this compact crossover SUV special.
+The Toyota Corolla Cross GR SPORT Hybrid is a mouthful, but each word signifies something uniquely different about this car.
+So, let's break down the name to discover what makes this compact crossover SUV special.

 Toyota